o0starshine0o/PagerLayout/README.md

 lineIndicator2.attachToRecyclerView(recyclerView)
 drawIndicator.attachToRecyclerView(recyclerView)
 ```
-5. if you need your item in `RecyclerView` with lock or dot, you can implementation `lockitem`,and control the value with xml define in [Demo](https://github.com/o0starshine0o/PagerLayout/blob/master/LockItem/src/main/res/layout/item_lock.xml) or java/kotlin code [Demo](https://github.com/o0starshine0o/PagerLayout/blob/master/app/src/main/java/com/abelhu/SlideAdapter.kt)
+5. if you need your item in `RecyclerView` with lock or dot, you can implementation `lockitem`, follow [this link to see LockItem](https://github.com/o0starshine0o/PagerLayout/LockItem/)
+,and control the value with xml define in [Demo](https://github.com/o0starshine0o/PagerLayout/blob/master/LockItem/src/main/res/layout/item_lock.xml) or java/kotlin code [Demo](https://github.com/o0starshine0o/PagerLayout/blob/master/app/src/main/java/com/abelhu/SlideAdapter.kt)

+6. if you need a gray transparent layer to guide user, follow [this link to see Guide](https://github.com/o0starshine0o/PagerLayout/Guide/)

+7. if you need a folder view, click it to open sub-file items, just like iOS, follow [this link to see FolderView](https://github.com/o0starshine0o/PagerLayout/FolderView/) and [this link to see NineDrawable](https://github.com/o0starshine0o/PagerLayout/NineDrawable/)
 # What's More

 ## PagerLayout